Guide to the Herb Hilscher papers

 The collection consists of several records series: personal documents, diaries and day timers, photographic materials, research and writing files, and publications and scrapbooks.
 In the diaries and daytimers he documents his daily life and activities.
 There are oral history recordings of Herb Hilscher talking about his family, history, work, and life in Alaska.
 The photographic materials include family photographs and many photographs relating to his time in Japan, southeast Asia, and the Philippines.
 Hilscher’s research and writing files contain research notes and materials used for his articles and projects.
 While his publications and scrapbooks contain articles written by Herb Hilscher.

-Arrangement: The collection is arranged into three series: personal papers, photograph materials, and research, writings and publications.
+Arrangement: The collection is arranged into three series: personal papers, photographs, and research, writings and publications.

 Preferred citation: Herb Hilscher papers, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.